auth0/docs/articles/identity-labs/04-single-page-app/exercise-02.md

 ![Consent prompt on single-page application](/media/articles/identity-labs/lab-04-consent-prompt.png)

 In the popup, click the **Accept** button to give consent.
-The popup will close and your application will get the access token it needs.
+The popup will close, and your application will get the access token it needs.
 With this token, the SPA will call the `loadExpenses()` function and show the data retrieved from the API.

 ![Expenses API data loading in single-page application](/media/articles/identity-labs/lab-04-expenses-data-showing.png)